FortniteHelper/FortHelper/README.md

 - Calculate 3 Weapon at the same time.
 - A Ranking System for weapons with perks.
 - Save your Weapon and manage your items with import and export functions.
-- Calculate the dps for every available hero.
+- Calculate the DPS for every available hero.

 # Manual #
 In 3 Steps to your DPS: